modelEAU/python_template/README.md

 ```

 Then everything worked as intended.

+## Running tests

+Having installed the project's required packages using the `requirements.txt` file, you can run the repo's automated tests by using the command `pytest` at the root directory of the project.

+Make sure the `pytest` package is installed in your developer environment by running `pip install -U pytest` at the root directory of the project.
+Then, run the `pytest` command.

+A report will be generated indicating whether any of the tests are failing.

 ## Contact information
 Make sure that the contact info is up-to-date so that people can reach out if they have questions about the code or wish to bring up an issue.